7 inspiring Mediterranean destinations for your next break

 2. Slovenia and the Gulf of Trieste

-Croatia has been suffering somewhat from mass tourism in recent years so if you’re planning a visit to the Adriatic country, and you don’t want to spend your time butting elbows with other tourists, you might consider a visit to some of its more under-the-radar zones.
+Although the country has been suffering somewhat from mass tourism in recent years so if you’re planning a trip to Croatia, and you don’t want to spend your time butting elbows with other tourists, you might consider a visit to some of its more under-the-radar zones.
 Capital Zagreb is, of course, well worth a visit but places like Opatija, Rijeka and Pula are also worth exploring.
 Pula is renowned for its well-preserved Roman amphitheatre while Opatija, which was once the playground for the Viennese elite, is filled with graceful 19th century villas, small cafés and elegant bars.
-Meanwhile, Rijeka - Croatia’s third-largest city - will be European Capital of Culture in 2020 and is establishing itself as a destination for those seeking an alternative travel experience with a bustling arts and music scene.
+Meanwhile, Rijeka - Croatia’s third-largest city is establishing itself as a destination for those seeking an alternative travel experience with a bustling arts and music scene.

 The land where civilisation began holds many gems.
-In Athens, one of the world’s oldest cities, the big-hitters like the Acropolis, the Pantheon and Delphi need to be experienced in this lifetime.
+When you visit Athens, one of the world’s oldest cities, you'll see the big-hitters like the Acropolis, the Pantheon and Delphi.
 The Byzantine fortress of Mystras, which overlooks ancient Sparta, is a UNESCO world heritage site and should be included in any Greek itinerary.
 Other places worth seeing include the seaside town of Nafplio, the first capital of modern Greece and one of the most stunning towns in the Peloponnese.
 Greece is a country that could easily overwhelm first-time visitors thanks to its sheer volume of historic or archaeological sites and there are so many places to see and experience.
 It’s a country that needs to be seen at least once in a lifetime and if you’re fortunate enough to return, there’s always something new to take your breath away.

 6. Malta and Gozo

 It’s hard to believe that places as small as Malta and her little sister Gozo could be packed with so much to see and do but a holiday to these glittering Mediterranean islands appeals to all sorts of tastes.
 Gozo’s sun-baked streets, ancient citadels and neolithic sites have lured Hollywood location scouts in recent years (Game of Thrones, Troy, Gladiator) and it’s also home to Ggantija Temples at Xaghra – the oldest freestanding structures in the world, dating back to 3600 BC.
 Meanwhile, Malta has a wealth of historic gems such as Casa Rocca Piccola, a 16th Century grand palazzo and the UNESCO listed St John’s Cathedral in the capital of Valletta.
-It’s not all churches and historic charm - Malta has a golden coastline with sandy beaches and warm, clear waters.
+It’s not all churches and historic charm - when you explore Malta, you'll experience its golden coastline with sandy beaches and warm, clear waters.